Last updated: 19 July 2023

 - Practical issues such as ownership of the website code

 - Common mistakes and traps to avoid

 Your website is the face of your business and it is important that you get your web design right.
 So hiring, briefing and working with the right website designer is critical.
-At the same time though, there are also important legal issues that may arise in relation to your web design – such as design copyright, ownership of custom code and getting your website built on schedule and within budget.
+At the same time, though, important legal issues may arise in relation to your web design – such as design copyright, ownership of custom code and getting your website built on schedule and within budget.